rakshithaelango/Cognizant-Agile-Methodology-Virtual-Internship/README.md

 # Task 3 - Role Assignments and Ceremonies

-  * We are getting ready to begin building the initial version of an interplanetary video conferencing app.
+  * Getting ready to begin building the initial version of an interplanetary video conferencing app.
 There are several Agile methodology process frameworks and as a team have decided to use one of the most popular process frameworks: Scrum.

+  * THE TASK IS: Preparation for the project need to explain to the rest of the team role assignments and ceremonies in Scrum.

+  * ROLE ASSIGNMENTS: Describe what the responsibilities are for each role.

+      * Product Owner
+      * Scrum Master
+      * Development Team

+  * CEREMONIES: Describe who needs to attend, when the event happens, how long the event takes, if it's a recurring event and what the purpose is.

+    * Sprint Planning
+    * Daily stand-up
+    * Sprint Review
+    * Sprint Retrospective

+# TASK 4 - Agile Tools and Concepts

       * jkiii